Investing in Your Employees: Startup Edition

 Empower your people

-This one's big, so big it probably calls for a separate post at a later date.
+Employee empowerment is a significant concept, so much so that it could be its own post.
 Today, we want to zero in on career empowerment in the startup setting.
 This begins with the ability mentioned above to ask the right questions.
 More importantly, this involves shutting up and listening to the answers.

 By asking your people where they see their careers taking them, then NOT offering suggestions but staying quiet to listen to their answers, they will feel empowered to explore the routes they see available in their current setting within your startup.
 And the sense of empowerment your questions foster is the primary reason they'll want to stay on the team.